ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 This research demonstrates a structured, multi-phase approach to toxicity detection that incrementally improves contextual understanding and classification performance through the integration of classical, transformer-based, and large language model architectures.
 The findings underscore the value of layering models to balance efficiency, interpretability, and semantic depth in real-world moderation systems.

 The **classical TF-IDF + XGBoost baseline** established a strong yet lightweight foundation, achieving a **macro F1 of 0.6393** and providing interpretable, low-latency predictions suitable for large-scale content filtering.
-Building on this, **DistilBERT** significantly improved minority-class detection and contextual sensitivity, achieving a **macro F1 of 0.6837**, while maintaining a manageable computational footprint.
-Finally, **ToxicBERT**, with its domain-specific pretraining, delivered the best overall performance (**macro F1 of 0.7359**), demonstrating its ability to detect nuanced, indirect, and severe forms of toxicity that eluded classical methods.
+Building on this, **DistilBERT** significantly improved minority-class detection and contextual sensitivity, achieving a **macro F1 of 0.6837**, while maintaining a manageable computational footprint. **ToxicBERT**, with domain-specific pretraining, delivered the best overall performance (**macro F1 of 0.7359**), capturing subtle, indirect, and severe forms of toxicity that classical methods often missed.

+The **LLaMA 3.1 8B Instruct model (Phase 3)**, tested on a smaller forum evaluation set (`forum_test_dataset.csv`), further enhanced classification of nuanced and context-dependent comments, achieving a **macro F1 of 0.82**.
+While hardware limitations prevent full-scale training on the entire 159k-comment dataset, the LLM serves effectively as a reasoning layer for verification and disambiguation, particularly for sarcasm, humor, and borderline toxicity.

 The **multi-phase framework** proposed here:
 1. **Phase 1:** Fast classical filtering,
 2. **Phase 2:** Contextual transformer analysis, and
 3. **Phase 3:** Optional LLM reasoning

 provides a scalable and adaptive foundation for modern content moderation pipelines.
-This hierarchical design ensures that high-volume moderation systems can maintain both **speed and contextual accuracy**, while selectively applying higher-compute models where ambiguity or subtlety is present.
+This hierarchical design ensures that high-volume moderation systems maintain both **speed and contextual accuracy**, while selectively applying higher-compute models where ambiguity or subtlety is present.

-From a deployment standpoint, the hybrid strategy offers a **production-feasible path** toward scalable moderation: lightweight models manage throughput, transformers handle context, and LLMs offer interpretive reasoning for the hardest edge cases.
-The results affirm that real-time, context-aware toxicity detection is achievable without fully sacrificing computational efficiency.
+From a deployment standpoint, the hybrid strategy offers a **production-feasible path** toward scalable moderation:
+- Lightweight classical models manage throughput for bulk content,
+- Transformers handle context-rich, minority-class detection, and
+- LLMs offer interpretive reasoning for the most ambiguous or nuanced cases.

+The results affirm that **real-time, context-aware toxicity detection** is achievable without fully sacrificing computational efficiency, providing a robust foundation for hybrid moderation systems that balance accuracy, speed, and semantic reasoning.

 ### Future Directions